Site logo

-Chromatius of Aquileia preaches a sermon (Sermon 26) at the consecration of a church in Concordia (near Aquileia), with relics deposited in its altar of the apostles *John (S00042), *Andrew (S00288), and *Thomas (S00199), and of *Luke (the Evangelist, S00442) and *John (the Baptist, S00020).
-Chromatius refers to the translation of Thomas' relics from India to Edessa (Upper Mesopotamia).
-Delivered in Latin in Concordia (northern Italy), 388/407.
+Chromatius of Aquileia preaches a sermon (Sermon 26) at the consecration of a church in Concordia, with relics, shared between the churches of Concordia and Aquileia, of the Apostles *John (S00042), *Andrew (S00288), and *Thomas (S00199), and of *John (the Baptist, S00020) and *Luke (the Evangelist, S00442).
+Chromatius refers to the translation of Thomas' relics from India to Edessa.
+Delivered in Latin in Concordia (near Aquileia, northern Italy), 388/407.

 E05301